unjs/ufo/README.md

 ### `withFragment`

-Add a hash to a URL
+Add a fragment (or hash) to a URL:

 ```ts
 withFragment('/foo', 'bar')